daisygunn/grow-restaurant/TESTING.md

 ![](assets/images/user_stories_testing/menus_page_links.jpg)

-On each of the menu pages each menu section is seperated by a `<hr>` and has a clear heading to highlight these seperate sections, making it easier for the user to find what they're looking for.
+On each of the menu pages, each menu section is separated by a `<hr>` and has a clear heading to highlight these separate sections, making it easier for the user to find what they're looking for.

-For each item there is a name, description, dietary label, allergens list & price.
+For each item, there is a name, description, dietary label, allergens list & price.

 ![](assets/images/user_stories_testing/food_menu.jpg)